How to optimize images for SEO: 14 Essential tips for image SEO

 ChatGPT example of generating an alt-text for a specific image.

-Creating an alt text for an image in ChatGPT, might need a couple of follow-up questions to make it perfect
+Creating an alt text for an image in ChatGPT may require asking yourself a couple of follow-up questions to make it perfect

 Rahuldev Rajguru, Turuhi.com